yana-sidnich/optimization-course/README.md

 For example:

 > nsga-comparer.py --problem zdt1

-> Using Exporter screen (default) - cause a video of the Pareto front to pop to the screen.
+Using Exporter screen (default) - cause a video of the Pareto front to pop to the screen.
-> Using Exporter recording - cause a video of the Pareto front to be exported to an mp4 file with the problem name.
+Using Exporter recording - cause a video of the Pareto front to be exported to an mp4 file with the problem name.
-> The problem can be controlled using the problem parameter.
+The problem can be controlled using the 'problem' parameter.

 ## Output